- Course Delivery

 The University of Nebraska-Lincoln was the first U.S. institution to offer a degree-bearing Space, Cyber & Telecommunications Law program.

-Professor Schaefer has nearly two decades of law teaching experience and has taught courses in international law, international trade law, international business transactions, foreign relations law and policy, space law and cyber law.
-Professor Schaefer has served as a director in the International Economic Affairs Office of the National Security Council (NSC) at the White House where he was the principal staff member responsible for the formulation, coordination and implementation of U.S. foreign policy as it relates to international economic issues.
+Matthew Schaefer has nearly two decades of law teaching courses in international law, international trade law, international business transactions, foreign relations law and policy and space law and cyber law.
+Schaefer has served as a director in the International Economic Affairs Office of the National Security Council (NSC) at the White House where he was the principal staff member responsible for the formulation, coordination and implementation of U.S. foreign policy as it relates to international economic issues.

 (Only required if English is not your native language)

 3 letters of recommendation